mohmdqasim/mohmdqasim/README.md

 ### <div align="center">I'm Qasim, a full-time AI/ML Engineer 👨‍💻</div> <br />

 An individual with 5 years of experience in building projects.
 Dedicated to software engineering, having four or more years of expertise, and specialising in full-stack web development, algorithms, and machine learning.
 Searching mostly for Machine Learning, Data Engineer, and Python Development positions.
 I would love to work in a challenging environment where I can reveal and prove my potential and abilities.
-Offering remarkable skills in web design and development.
 I’m a confident person who knows how to work in a drastic condition. <br> <br>

 - 🌱 I really enjoy to automate things 😃